The financial impact of the current COVID-19 pandemic has been felt pretty much all over the globe.

-More than 22 million Americans alone have lost their jobs in the period after the virus.
-This stat suggests that one out of five people today are jobless or are nearing unemployment.
+According to Bureau of labor statistics, 22 million Americans alone have lost their jobs in the economic downturn.
+This stat suggests that one out of five people in the labor force today are jobless or are nearing unemployment.

 Unemployment can be a tough period for most people.
 The challenges of staying at home without losing your sanity can be really tough.
 How do you trudge through these challenges and how do you keep yourself sane?
 We look at answers in this section.